tensorflow/community/rfcs/20190815-tfx-notebook.md

 *   Custom analyses on the output of any of these components with standard Python

-To close the loop, the notebook can be automatically exported as a pipeline configuration that users can directly deploy as a scalable TFX pipeline.
+To close the loop, the notebook will be automatically exported as a pipeline configuration that users can directly deploy as a scalable TFX pipeline.
 There is no additional modification required.